-Samsung, HP, Teamgroup, Micro Center, Netac and Patriot are the other trustworthy memory card vendors that sell 512GB microSD and/or SD cards but have yet to announce any plans to sell 1TB models.
+Samsung, HP, Teamgroup, Micro Center, Netac, and Patriot are the other trustworthy memory card vendors that sell 512GB microSD and SD cards but have yet to announce any plans to sell 1TB models.

-It is worth noting that there are sadly, dozens of fake 1TB and 2TB memory cards available on open marketplaces such as eBay and Amazon for rock bottom prices.
-It goes without saying that we strongly discourage anyone from purchasing them; they are essentially just a big, fat scam.
+It is worth noting that there are sad, dozens of fake 1TB and 2TB memory cards available on open marketplaces such as eBay and Amazon for rock-bottom prices.
+We strongly discourage anyone from purchasing them; they are big, fat scams.